 Please note that no bank will send you emails with links to online banking.
 If you follow the link you will end up in a pseudo or cloned online banking platform where you bank details is waiting to be stolen.

-Also note that most bank emails will have it addressed personally to you the way your name is on the bank data base and not as a SIR or MADAM.
+Also note that most bank emails will have it addressed personally to you the way your name is on the bank data base and not as a DEAR SIR or DEAR MADAM.

 Another way to identify such cloned emails is to attempt to reply to the email, most times the real address of the cloned email will show when you attempt to reply to the bank mail you receive.